Safety

 Pipeline & Critical Infrastructure Protection

-Calling 811 to request that underground utility owners mark the location of underground lines prior to digging is the only way to determine the true location of buried utilities like pipelines.
-Calling 811 before excavating reduces the risk of causing damage to less than one percent.
+Calling 811 or clicking before you dig to request that underground utility owners mark the location of underground lines prior to digging is the only way to avoid damaging buried utilities like pipelines.
+Calling 811 or clicking before digging prior to excavating reduces the risk of causing damage to less than one percent.
 Even after the area has been marked, any digging around the marks should be carefully conducted.

 Safety Checklist: